Passport: Improving Automated Formal Verification Using Identifiers: Encodings

 \section{Encodings}

-As the previous section has shown, identifiers matter.
-They are proxies for semantic information not by accident, but \emph{by design}.
-By taking advantage of syntactic information in identifiers, term models can learn from the design principles the proof engineer has already followed to make proof developments easier to read, understand, and build on.
-To extract this information from identifiers, \toolname uses three encoding mechanisms for identifiers: \textbf{common identifier indexing} (Section~\ref{ssec:common-vocab}), \textbf{subword tokenization} (Section~\ref{ssec:bpe}), and \textbf{path elaboration} (Section~\ref{ssec:paths}).
+Identifiers are proxies for semantic information not by accident, but \emph{by design}.
+By taking advantage of the information in identifiers, term models can learn from the design principles the proof engineer has already followed to make proof developments easier to read, understand, and build on.
+To extract this information from identifiers, \toolname uses three encoding mechanisms: \textbf{category vocabulary indexing} (Section~\ref{ssec:common-vocab}), \textbf{subword sequence modeling} (Section~\ref{ssec:bpe}), and \textbf{path elaboration} (Section~\ref{ssec:paths}).